Efficient Deep Learning with Decorrelated Backpropagation: Methods

 \subsection{Decorrelation learning rule}

 To implement decorrelated backpropagation, we need to update individual decorrelation matrices for each of the layers in the network.
-This can be achieved by minimizing $K$ decorrelation loss functions {\em in parallel} to minimizing the BP loss with the aim of accelerating learning speed.
+This can be achieved by minimizing $K$ decorrelation loss functions {\em in parallel} with minimizing the BP loss with the aim of accelerating learning speed.
 One way to achieve whitening as a restricted form of decorrelation is via established approaches such as zero-phase component analysis (ZCA)~\citep{Bell1995,Bell1997-qz}.
-However, naive application of ZCA is prohibitively costly in practice since it requires application of the algorithm to the inputs of each layer for all of the examples in the dataset at each step of gradient descent.
-More efficient batch implementations of whitening have been shown to have a positive impact on neural network training~\citep{luo,Desjardins2015,Huangi2018} but this did not yet yield a substantial reduction in training time in large-scale models when considering the moment at which minimal validation loss is achieved.
-See Appendix~\ref{sec:zca} for a complexity analysis of the different approaches.
+However, as described in Appendix~\ref{sec:zca}, naive application of ZCA is prohibitively costly in practice since it requires computing an expensive ZCA transform for the inputs of each layer at each gradient-descent step.

-To enable efficient decorrelation and whitening, we extend a recently introduced approach that enables more efficient network-wide decorrelation~\citep{Ahmad2022} and make this suitable for application in large-scale models.
-To derive our decorrelation learning rule, we start by defining the total decorrelation loss $\langle L \rangle$ as the average decorrelation loss across layers.
+To enable efficient decorrelation and whitening in DNNs, we generalize a recently introduced approach that allows for efficient network-wide decorrelation~\citep{Ahmad2022}.

+To derive the decorrelation learning rule, we start by defining the total decorrelation loss as the average decorrelation loss across layers.
 The layer-specific decorrelation loss is defined as $L = \langle \ell(\vb{x}) \rangle$, where the expectation is taken over the empirical distribution and $ \ell(\vb{x}) = \sum_{i=1}^d \ell_i(\vb{x}) $ is the sum over unit-wise losses $\ell_i$.
 We define the unit-wise loss as

-where the regularization parameter $\kappa$ interpolates between the covariance constraint ($\kappa=0$) and the unit variance constraint ($\kappa=1$) such that that $\kappa \in (0,1)$ promotes whitening.
-It follows that we may write the layer-wise decorrelation loss compactly as
+where the first term is the zero covariance constraint imposed by decorrelation and the second term is the unit variance constraint imposed by whitening.
+The whitening parameter $\kappa \in [0,1]$ trades off between the covariance constraint ($\kappa=0$) and the variance constraint ($\kappa=1$) and is whitening inducing when $\kappa > 0$. we may now write the layer-wise decorrelation loss compactly as

 where $\vb{C} = \vb{x} \vb{x}^\top - \vb{D}$ with $\vb{D}=\textrm{diag}(x_1^2,\ldots,x_d^2)$ and $\vb{V} = \textrm{diag}(x_1^2-1,\ldots,x_d^2-1)$.

 Since the decorrelation loss is minimized independently in each layer, we concentrate on describing the minimization of the decorrelation loss for one such layer, as in Eq.~\ref{eq:layer}.
 Let us first consider decreasing the correlation between variables for one input vector $\vb{x}$.
 This can be achieved using an update step of the form